Deepslalitha/DockerKubeApp/README.md

 **Setting up an AWS Instance**

+     An AWS instance was set up to be used as the Jenkins server.
+An instance with type as T2 Medium was created with storage as 25 GB. since Minikube needed about 2 CPUs and 20 GB memory.

      The security group of the instance is updated to add an  CUSTOM TCP inbound rule .
      Add  Custom TCP Port 8080, so that jenkins can be accessed using public IP address . if you do not add this port then you will not be able to access Jenkins using the public IP address of the AWS EC2 instance.

      The pem file having key-pair is downloaded to the local system so that the instance can be accessed using ssh from powershell.
      The pem file is naamed ad HadoopLab.pem (ec2 is being used for hadoop labs s well, so I maintain a pem for connecting to the instances). ssh -i "HadoopLab.pem"  ubuntu@ec2-65-2-125-60.ap-south-1.compute.amazonaws.com.

  **Install JDK in the instance**